DataFire/Integrations/integrations/generated/hetras_certification_hotel/README.md

   * group [RateplanGroup](#rateplangroup)
   * included_services `array`: List of codes for the included services sold with this rateplan
     * items `string`
+  * is_yieldable `boolean`: Gives the information if this rateplan is Yieldable rateplan
   * market_code `string`: The code of the market segment the rate plan is linked to
   * name `string`: Name of the rateplan
   * noshow_policy `string`: The code of the noshow policy for this rateplan